This chapter describes virtual device contexts (VDCs) supported on Cisco NX-OS devices.

 Cisco NX-OS Feature Support in VDCs

-- Control Plane Policing (CoPP)—Because of the hardware support, you can configure CoPP policies only in the default or admin VDCs.
+•Control plane policing (CoPP)—Because of the hardware support, you can configure CoPP policies only in the default VDC.
 The CoPP policies apply across all VDCs on the physical device.

 For information on VDC support for a specific feature, see the configuration information for that feature.